-- 29. Education leads to improved food security and nutrition and is one of the most successful long-term food security investments.24 With WFP's impact evaluation confirming the positive outcomes of the school feeding programme in Cambodia, WFP will maintain education as the largest component in its portfolio. - 30.
-The education component will promote food security and attendance through the provision of nutritious breakfasts and targeted food scholarships.
-25 It will also support education priorities of the Government to promote early childhood development and right-age enrolment, reduce drop-out rates and encourage completion of primary education. - 31.
+27. Education leads to improved food security and nutrition and is one of the most successful long-term food security investments.23 With WFP's impact evaluation confirming the positive outcomes of the school feeding programme in Cambodia, WFP will maintain education as the largest component in its portfolio.

+- 28. The education component will promote food security and attendance through the provision of nutritious breakfasts and targeted food scholarships.
+24 It will also support education priorities of the Government 25 to promote early childhood development and right-age enrolment, reduce drop-out rates and encourage completion of primary education. - 29.
 A food scholarship programme will provide high-impact safety nets to children of vulnerable households in food-insecure areas.
-The CP will use education as an entry point for achieving food security objectives, under the NSPS. - 32.
+The CP will use education as an entry point for achieving food security objectives, under the NSPS. - 30.
 WFP will continue to improve effectiveness, efficiency and alignment with national systems.
-It will work with domestic food suppliers and explore introducing locally produced fortified food products to improve children's access to micronutrients. - 33.
-Following the Government's scholarship model, the CP will pilot the use of cash in lieu of food scholarships.
-Findings from evaluations of food- and cash-based modalities will inform government decisions concerning expansion of appropriate types of transfer schemes within the NSPS. - 34.
+It will work with domestic food suppliers and explore introducing locally produced fortified food products to improve children's access to micronutrients. - 31.
+Building on the Government's scholarship model, WFP will pilot the use of cash in lieu of food scholarships.
+Findings from the evaluation of the cash pilot implemented by WFP and from other food- and cash-based modalities will inform government decisions concerning expansion of appropriate types of transfer schemes within the NSPS. - 32.
 The education component will be implemented primarily by school authorities.
-It will complement the Government's Child-Friendly School Policy27 to improve school environments.
-Where possible, WFP will encourage cooperation with communities and
+It will complement the Government's Child-Friendly School Policy26 to improve school environments.
+Where possible, WFP will encourage cooperation with communities and NGOs to provide additional inputs such as learning material, teacher training, water and sanitation facilities, school gardens, and education in health, nutrition and hygiene.